Membrizard/PyVaporation/README.md

 * The non-ideal modelling is performed only based on the basis of specified diffusion curves (Fluxes/Permeances of each component as a function of first component concentration in feed)
 * Non Ideal modelling supports non-linear dependencies of permeances and activation energies on feed composition
 * Non-Isothermal processes support pre-defined temperature program (feed temperature as a function of process time may be specified for process modelling)

+# Hints for general usage
+* to run automated tests for all the modules:

+   python -m pytest -sv tests/